beejjorgensen/bguunix/src/bguunix_part_0050_directories.md

 ambiguity.

 People mostly deal with relative paths.
-It's really common for me to use the relative path command:
+It's really common for me to use this relative path command from my home directory:

 ``` {.default}
 $ cd src/bguunix/src
 ```

-from my home directory to get to the source for this book, for example.
+to get to the source for this book, for example.

 > **Directory versus subdirectory—which is it?**
 >